-Annual Diabetic Foot Review with a Senior Podiatrist.
+Annual Diabetic Foot Review with an Advanced Podiatrist.
 Deep dive into diabetic foot complications with a podiatrist that has been treating diabetic foot complications for over thirty years.

 Our integrated approach to needling is the basis for the State-wide guideline for Dry Needling and Acupuncture in podiatry (Qld Health).
-Our Senior Podiatrist was the lead author of the guideline and opened the doors for this treatment modality to be introduced into public podiatry clinics.
+Our Advanced Podiatrist Colin Power was the lead author of the guideline on acupuncture for podiatrists and opened the doors for this treatment modality to be introduced into public podiatry clinics.

 Scientifically researched exercises based on Tai Chi to improve all aspects of your foot function and balance.
-Developed for a Large Community Health organisation by our Senior Podiatrist to assist with Parkinson’s Disease and those at risk of falls.
-Top athletes are turning to neuromuscular retraining to improve performance.
+Developed for a Large Community Health organisation by our Advanced Podiatrist to assist with Parkinson’s Disease and those at risk of falls.
+Top athletes are turning to neuromuscular retraining such as Tai chi based training to improve performance.